-If it is not wrong for editors to "kill" book projects before release, mostly for economical reasons, it is also not wrong for societies to ban released books, for economical reasons or any other.
+If it is not wrong for editors to "kill" book projects before release for economical reasons.
+It is also not wrong for societies to ban released books for economical reasons.

 Children should not be allowed to read or view books that are inappropriate for their age.

 Banning paper books would help save the environment.

-Life depends on death.
-Memory depends on forgetting things.
-For knowledge to grow, like a garden there must be clippings that are discarded.
-Not all books add value, and there is no value in keeping absolutely everything so there is benefit in removing and discarding some books.
+Not all books add value, and there is no value in keeping absolutely everything, so there is benefit in removing and discarding some books.

 , contain objectively dangerous information, and by allowing it into public knowledge we make the world a more dangerous place to live.